I was doing research for one of my exemption petition clients and came across some interesting findings I want to share with everyone.

 The big problem with choosing a name with words everyone else is using is your customers are going to get the names confused and referral sources could potentially send referrals to the wrong company or competitor!

 Seriously, almost all the drone companies have one of these words in them:

 Here is a perfect example of why you want to do research before picking a name.

-I found exemption petitions for:
+I found exemption petitions for these drone companies:

 - Skyview Aerial Solutions, LLC

 - Skyview Films, LLC

 - Richard Boyle d/b/a Sky Eye View

 This is also an important lesson on why you need to do research before starting a company.
 Proverbs 19:2 says, “Desire without knowledge is not good, and whoever makes haste with his feet misses his way.”